-As of May 2019, sports betting in Indiana is still illegal.
-In fact, in terms of the legality of gambling, Indiana has some of the harshest anti-gambling laws.
-However, there are political actions taking place aiming to ease these laws and as far as states with betting bans go, Indiana seems a more likely candidate to pass legislation in favor of sports betting soon.
-In January 2019 lawmakers introduced a new bill that would allow in-person betting if passed.
-It is still awaiting approval by Indiana’s Governor.
+In terms of the legality of gambling, Indiana has some of the harshest laws.
+However, there are political actions taking place aiming to ease these laws and as far as states with bans go, Indiana seems a more likely candidate to pass legislation in favor of different gambling products.
+In January 2019 lawmakers introduced a new bill that would allow in-person betting, for example.
 This article will discuss Indiana’s favorite sports and the Hoosier state’s history with gambling, and how they are both related.
 And when you finish here, you can take a look at the sports betting opportunities in Oregon as well.
 Who knows, you might find exactly what you are seeking for?

 - We use trusted sources such as: The Times of Northwest Indiana and the The News-Sentinel to stay on top of all industry related news and developments.

 - We aren’t just experts in sports betting, we have dedicated teams across the gambling industry including for casino games such as slots and have created an online roulette guide.